4d/docs/docs/API/DataStoreClass.md

 The ORDA request log can be sent to a file or to memory, depending on the parameter type:

 *	If you passed a *file* object created with the `File` command, the log data is written in this file as a collection of objects (JSON format).
-Each object represents a request.<br>If the file does not already exist, it is created.
+Each object represents a request.<br/>If the file does not already exist, it is created.
 Otherwise if the file already exists, the new log data is appended to it.
 If `.startRequestLog( )` is called with a file while a logging was previously started in memory, the memory log is stopped and emptied.
 	>A \] character must be manually appended at the end of the file to perform a JSON validation

 *	If you passed a *reqNum* integer, the log in memory is emptied (if any) and a new log is initialized.
-It will keep *reqNum* requests in memory until the number is reached, in which case the oldest entries are emptied (FIFO stack).<br>If `.startRequestLog()` is called with a *reqNum* while a logging was previously started in a file, the file logging is stopped.
+It will keep *reqNum* requests in memory until the number is reached, in which case the oldest entries are emptied (FIFO stack).<br/>If `.startRequestLog()` is called with a *reqNum* while a logging was previously started in a file, the file logging is stopped.

 *	If you did not pass any parameter, the log is started in memory.
 If `.startRequestLog()` was previously called with a *reqNum* (before a `.stopRequestLog()`), the log data is stacked in memory until the next time the log is emptied or `.stopRequestLog()` is called.